joselvelez/wave-portal-client/README.md

 ## Basic Structure
 This is basically a create-react-app project with a few additional folders and files.
 * src directory
+	* *contracts directory*
-	* *contracts directory* - drop in the contract ABI(s) that your app will be interacting with.
+		* **YourContract.json** - drop in the contract ABI(s) that your app will be interacting with.
+		* **contractAPI.js** - All of the methods used against your contract.
+Import and call them from inside your components.
 	* *context directory* - files related to global state management.
 I am using useReducer for global state.
+		* **ThemeContext.js** - Context for custom global theme.
+		* **ThemeProvider.js** - Theme context provider used to wrap around your application.
-		* **app-actions.js** - a list of each dispacth action your reducer will use.
+		* **walletActions.js** - a list of dispacth actions your reducer will use.
 This is to help the code editor autocomplete and avoid spelling issues.
+		* **walletAPI.js** - methods used to perform blockchain related called like getting the network and current account.
-		* **app-context.js** - a simple 3 line module that creates the context and exports it for use
+		* **WalletContext.js** - global context for wallet information
+		* **WalletProvider.js** - wallet context provider used to wrap around your application.
-		* **app-reducer.js** - the reducer function.
-This handles the actual logic for setting/updating the state
+		* **walletReducer.js** - the reducer function.
+This handles the actual logic for setting/updating the state.
-		* **AppStateprovider.js** - this is the component that will wrap a provider around the child components.
-Everything inside of this component will have access to the global state.
-This is where the reducer function is implemented and each of the various dispatch methods are called for setting the state.
 	* *constants directory* - this is where I drop in constants that do not change but need to be provided to the app.
         * **networks.js** - a list of network objects that I use for checking what network the user's wallet is connected to
         * **contractConstants.js** - used to store the location of the contract ABI and the currently deployed contract address
     * *components directory* - where all of the components will live.
 		* *core directory* - core components necessary are kept here.
-You can delete all of the components in the main components directory.
+You can delete all of the components in the main components directory except Content.js.
+This is where you would begin adding your components.
+Take a look at Main.js in core directory to see logic.

 I hope other folks just getting into react/web3 might find this helpful.
 If you find issues or have suggestions, please let me know!